rokcoder-bbcmicro/My-BBC-Master-5.25-archive/games/README.md

 ---
 ## Games - Strategy, Skill and Intellect
 - Chess (Acornsoft)
-- Animal, Vegetable, Mineral Quiz
+- Animal/Vegetable/Mineral (Bourne Educational Software) - _This isn't archived at bbcmicro.co.uk_
-- Backgammon
+- Backgammon (?) - _Maybe this was a type-in?
+I don't remember writing it myself so I don't think it's one of my own_
-- Barrage
+- Barrage (Micro Power)
-- Battle Ships
+- Battle Ships (?) - _Written by K.Stephenson - no idea who that is_
-- Chess (BBC Software)
+- White Knight Mk12 (BBC Soft)
 - Chess (Computer Concepts)
-- Chess (Program Power)
+- Chess (Micro Power)
-- English Civil War
+- English Civil War (Red Shift)
-- Connect Four
+- Four in a Row (Beebug Magazine)
-- Draughts
+- Draughts (Acornsoft)
-- European Quiz
+- European Knowledge (Micro Power)
-- Five Dice
+- Five Dice (Beebug Magazine)
-- Geography Quiz
+- Where?
+(Micro Power) - _Called "Geography Quiz" in the menu_
-- Another Geography Quiz
+- Where?
+(Micro Power) - _Called "Another Geography Quiz" in the menu_
-- Gomoku
+- Gomoku (Cntury Communications)
-- Gumshoe
+- Gumshoe Logic (Megacycal Software) - _Might be called Mindbenders but it doesn't seem to be in bbcmicro.co.uk either way_
-- Hangman
+- Super Hangman (IJK Software) - _Called "hangman" in the menu_
-- Hangman (another one)
+- Super Hangman (IJK Software) - _Called "hangman" in the menu in a different folder to the one above_
-- Islandia
+- Islandia (Red Shift)
-- Ludo
+- Ludo (Statasoft)
-- Monopoly
+- From Old Kent Road to Mayfair (Richard S. Ball) - _Called "Monopoly" in the menu_
-- Noughts and Crosses
+- Noughts and Crosses (BBC Soft)
-- Othello
+- Othello (?) - _Maybe this was a type-in?
+I don't remember writing it myself so I don't think it's one of my own_
-- Patience
+- Beeb Patience (Century Communications) - _Looks like my school friend may have decided to claim this as his own at some point :)_
-- Poker
+- Poker Dice (Statasoft)
-- Pontoon
+- Pontoon (Superior Software)
-- Sliding Letter Puzzle
+- Sliding Letter Puzzle (Cliff Davies) - _Surprised to find this here - it was written by me for my O'Level_
 - Reversi (Acornsoft)
-- Reversi
+- Othello (Beebug Magazine) - _Called "reversi" in the menu_
-- Rubik's Cube
+- Cube Master (Acornsoft) - _Called "Rubik's Cube" in the menu_
-- Scrabble
+- Scrabble (Leisure Genius)
-- Stokmark
+- Stokmark (Acornsoft) - _One of the two games contained in Acornsoft's Business Games_
-- Telemark
+- Telemark (Acornsoft) - _The other game contained in Acornsoft's Business Games_
-- British Towns Quiz
+- Towns of Great Britain (Bradfield School) - _Don't know how I ended up with this but it won't be in bbcmicro.co.uk for sure_
-- Trivial Pursuit
+- Trivial Pursuit Genus Edition (Domark)
 ---
 ## Games 1
 _This one has more games on it than are showing up in the menu_